ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-in-pwa.md

 Before you actually hand the document over to AMP, it's the perfect time to remove page elements that make sense when displaying the AMP page standalone, but not in embedded mode: For example, footers and headers.
 {% endcall %}

 And that's it!
-You should see the AMP page in all its glory, rendered as a child of your overall Progressive Web App.
+Your AMP page renders as a child of your overall Progressive Web App.

 ## Clean up after yourself